NEW! We are currently providing video (telemedicine) visits for existing and new patients. Learn more.

 Overview

-The Speech-Language Pathology Department evaluates children with speech, language, cognitive, feeding/swallowing, and auditory impairments and provides specialized therapy to develop their language skills.
+The Speech-Language Pathology Department evaluates children with speech, language, cognitive, feeding/swallowing, and auditory impairments, and our pediatric speech pathologists or (pediatric speech therapists) provide specialized therapy to develop their language and communication skills.

-We offer individual, paired-peer, and group therapy, along with community and caregiver education for those who are concerned about their child’s speech, language or communication skills.
-Learn more about our services.
+Pediatric speech pathology offers individual, paired-peer, and group therapy, along with community and caregiver education for those who are concerned about their child’s speech, language or communication skills.
+Learn more about our pediatric speech pathology services.

 Signs of Early Communications Problems

-You child may have a speech problem if he or she:
+Your child may have a speech problem or communication disorder and should see one of our pediatric speech pathologists if he or she:

 - Never gestures or imitates